PaperMC/Folia/REGION_LOGIC.md

 Additionally, the region sections in the "create empty radius" will be created as well.

-Then, any region in the create empty radius + merge radius are collected into a set X. This set represents the regions that need to be merged later to adhere to the second invariant.
+Then, any region in the create empty radius + merge radius is collected into a set X. This set represents the regions that need to be merged later to adhere to the second invariant.